 Management presents this non-GAAP measure to more accurately report the performance of the Company excluding these nonrecurring items.

-The following reconciles reported earnings per diluted share to Adjusted EPS for the years ended December 31, 2018 and 2017.
+The following reconciles reported earnings per diluted share from continuing operations to Adjusted EPS from continuing operations for the year ended December 31, 2021.